Integrated Pest management (IPM)

 Pesticides and pesticide safety

-The rules and regulations of the EPA and MO DOA are strictly enforced at the Danforth PGF.
-All PGF applicators are either certified by the Missouri Department of Agriculture or operate under a certified applicator.
+The rules and regulations of the U.S. Environmental Protection Agency and the Missouri Department of Agriculture are strictly enforced at the Danforth Center.
+All PGF pesticide applicators are either certified by the Missouri Department of Agriculture or operate under a certified applicator's license.

-Because pesticides are not a magic bullet for pest problems, biological control is becoming an important part of how we manage pests at the Danforth PGF.
-Biocontrol methods have added benfits of being safer for humans and the environment.
+Because pesticides are not a magic bullet for pest issues, biological control (bio-control) has become an important part of our IPM strategy at the Danforth Center.
+In addition to providing pest control pressure, bio-control methods have the added benefit of being safer for humans and the environment.